Rodeobe/bruxism/README.md

 # bruxism

-We maintain a curated, crowdfunded list of remedies against teeth grinding (bruxism).
+We maintain a curated, crowdfunded list of remedies against teeth grinding or bruxism.

 ## Participate
 Do you want to participate?
 Comments, improvements, additions?
 Found a typo?
 It is easy to share them with us :-)